-8A one-standard deviation cyclical shock decreases industrial production, on impact, by 1.2%, with a trough at -1.6% over the horizon in which we estimate the impulse response functions.
-For the sake or readability, we report only the result for the main 20 variables.
-The full set of results is available upon request
+$^{^8}$ A one-standard-deviation cyclical shock decreases industrial production, on impact, by 1.2 percent, with a trough at -1.6 percent over the horizon in which we estimate the impulse response functions.
+For the sake of readability, we report only the result for the main twenty variables.
+The full set of results is available upon request.

-9For comparability, we re-scale the impulse response to a monetary policy shock to match the peak impact of the cyclical shock on unemployment.
-The full set of unscaled impulse responses to a monetary policy shock is available in
+9For comparability, we rescale the impulse response to a monetary policy shock to match the peak impact of the cyclical shock on unemployment.
+The full set of unscaled impulse responses to a monetary policy shock is available in the online appendix, together with a robustness check in which we identify the effects of the monetary policy shock by means of sign restrictions.